front-end-foundations/session1/readme.md

 [Syllabus](http://daniel.deverell.com/syllabus.pdf) - `http://daniel.deverell.com/syllabus.pdf`

+### Github

 [Github](https://github.com/front-end-foundations) - `https://github.com/front-end-foundations`, is the source for _all files_ used in this class.
 Each class's activities will be documented in the readme file.

-Please keep the readme open during class for reference and in order to copy and paste code.
+Please keep the page open in a tab during class for reference and in order to copy and paste code.

 The edited files as they existed at the end of class can be downloaded from the `*-done` branch of this and all subsequent Github repositories (_"repos"_).
 Be sure to select the branch on Github _before_ downloading the zip.

+### Textbook (optional)

-[Text Book](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) - _HTML5 and CSS3: Building Responsive Websites_ is available in paperback [online](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) in a variety of formats.
-This text is optional but recommended for those who would like some additional material.
-Additional online reading and videos will be assigned.
+A [text Book](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) - _HTML5 and CSS3: Building Responsive Websites_ is available in paperback [online](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) in a variety of formats. _This text is optional but recommended for those who would like some additional material._ Online reading and videos will be assigned.

 ### NYU Server

 [Server Space](http://oit2.scps.nyu.edu) - `http://oit2.scps.nyu.edu`, you will be provided with server space on an NYU web server.

 Your username will be the first seven letters of your last name + the first letter of first name. e.g `jdoe`.
 (If your name is less than 7 characters, your username is your entire last name plus the first letter of your first name.)

-Test to see if your account is active by entering `http://oit2.scps.nyu.edu/~<username>` into a browser (note the tilde`~`, be sure to replace `<username>` with your username).
+First, test to see if your account is active by entering `http://oit2.scps.nyu.edu/~<username>` into a browser (note the tilde`~`, be sure to replace `<username>` with your username).

-Your password is your first initial plus your last initial plus 123890. e.g. `dd123890` and the computer name is `oit2.scps.nyu.edu`
+Your password is your first initial plus your last initial plus 123890. e.g. `dd123890` and the computer name is `oit2.scps.nyu.edu`.

 You can upload and download files using SFTP (Secure File Transfer Protocol).
 Recommended free SFTP clients include [Cyberduck](https://cyberduck.io) and [Filezilla](https://filezilla-project.org).
 Note - you _must_ use port 22 or SFTP in order to connect via SFTP.